Alextibtab/notes/03 - Resources/Cyber Security/Knowledge/Basic Tools.md

 # Using SSH
 ---
-Secure Shell (SSH) is a network protocol that runs on port `22` by def[[Common Tools]]ault and provides users such as system administrators a secure way to access a computer remotely.
+Secure Shell (SSH) is a network protocol that runs on port `22` by default and provides users such as system administrators a secure way to access a computer remotely.
 SSH can be configured with password authentication or passwordless using public-key authentication using an SSH public/private key pair.
 SSH can be used to remotely access systems on the same network , over the internet, facilitate connections to resources in other networks using port forwarding/proxying, and upload/download files to and from the remote systems.

 SSH uses a client-server model, connecting a user running an SSH client application such as `OpenSSH` to an SSH server.
 While attacking a box or during a real world assessment , SSH is often used once obtaining credentials or an SSH private key to obtain an SSH connection to the machine.